emberjs/rfcs/text/0000-load-relationships-without-data.md

 ### Background

-When loading async relationships, Ember Data calls different adapter hooks depending on whether this are `links` or `data` in the normalized payload.
+When loading async relationships, Ember Data calls different adapter hooks depending on whether these are `links` or `data` in the normalized payload.

 However, there is currently no adapter hook called if neither `links` or `data` are present in the normalized payload.
 It is possible to get Ember Data to call `findBelongsTo` or `findHasMany` by inserting `links` in the serializer, but this is not ideal.